Overview

 Overview On March 2, 2002, Orleans Parish voters will be asked to decide whether the City Charter should be amended to require voter approval of decisions by the Sewerage & Water Board of New Orleans (S&WB) to enter into certain privatization contracts.

-Overview With this report BGR provides voters with an analysis of the arguments for and against the proposed charter amendment allowing a third consecutive term for the New Orleans Mayor and provides BGR’s position.
+With this report BGR provides voters with an analysis of the arguments for and against the proposed charter amendment allowing a third consecutive term for the New Orleans Mayor and provides BGR’s position.
+The amendment would change the term limit provision of the City’s home rule charter.

 Overview BGR examines four dedicated property tax millages on the ballot for renewal in Jefferson Parish.
 Voters will decide the proposed renewals on March 27, 1999.
 All four of the propositions provide for the continuation of basic services such as public transit, recreation and fire protection at existing authorized millage levels.